 Any member can write a motion.
 You will need to get at least 20 other members or your local party to back your motion if you want to submit it to the Conference Committee.

-Certain party organisations, such as IR Cymru – our youth and student wing, can also submit motions to Conference.
+Certain party organisations, such as the Welsh Young Liberals – our youth and student wing, can also submit motions to Conference.

 For more information on writing and submitting motions, click here.